Sign up for updates

 V-Dem draws on theoretical and methodological expertise from its worldwide team to produce data in the most objective and reliable way possible.
 Approximately half the indicators in the dataset are based on factual information obtainable from official documents, such as constitutions and government records.

 The remainder consists of more subjective assessments on topics like democratic and governing practices and compliance with de jure rules.
-On such issues, typically at least five experts provide ratings for the country, thematic area, and time period in which they have expertise.
+On such issues, typically at least 5 experts provide ratings for the country, thematic area, and time period in which they have expertise.

 To address variation in coder ratings, V-Dem works closely with leading social science research methodologists and has developed a Bayesian measurement model that, to the extent possible, addresses coder error and issues of comparability across countries and over time.
 Additional data (including coder score changes for previous years) are incorporated in every update, which improves the overall model.

 V-Dem also provides upper and lower point estimates, which represent a range of probable values for a given observation.
-When the ranges of two observations do not overlap, we are relatively confident that the difference between them is significant.
+When the ranges of 2 observations do not overlap, we are relatively confident that the difference between them is significant.

 V-Dem is continually experimenting with new techniques and soliciting feedback from experts throughout the field.
 In this sense, V-Dem remains at the cutting edge of developing new and improved methods to increase both the reliability and comparability of expert survey data.